-Every time you hire someone, your company spends an average of $3,000 and a hundred hours on the onboarding process.
-And those numbers don’t include the added costs if your onboarding process fails to bring your new hire fully up-to-speed.
+Every time you hire someone, your company spends an average of $3k and a hundred hours on the onboarding process.
+And those numbers don’t include the added costs if your onboarding process fails to bring your new hire fully up to speed.

 Think about it just in the day-to-day.
 The average employee (one who is successfully onboarded) wastes 100+ minutes searching for the information they need to do their job every day.
 This costs your company hundreds, if not thousands, of dollars per week.
 And for new hires, this number goes up exponentially!
 But that’s only if they stick with your company.

-But companies that partner with Trainual – the world’s best employee onboarding software – see lower onboarding costs, higher retention, and better results every time!
+But companies that leverage a strong employee onboarding software see lower onboarding costs, higher retention, and better results every time!

-That’s because the key to a successful employee onboarding (and all the benefits that come with it) is consistency.
-If your company does not have a standardized employee onboarding process, chances are good that the results are inconsistent.
+That’s because the key to a successful onboarding (and all the benefits that come with it) is consistency.
+If your company does not have a standardized process, chances are good that the results are inconsistent.

-Trainual makes this inconsistency impossible.
-By documenting all your processes, policies, and procedures in one employee onboarding app, every new hire learns the same things the same way!
+But by documenting all your processes, policies, and procedures in one employee onboarding software, every new hire learns the same things the same way!

 Think about it this way – before a sports team can put their new player in the game, the contracts need to be signed.
 This is your company’s equivalent.

 As soon as you get a verbal “yes” on your extended offer, send the candidate your next steps in an email, along with the documents they need to digitally sign.
 (We love HelloSign for this!)